Naim08/Pokemon-TFT/prod_readme.md

 In this example, the `mask8bits` method of the `Masker` class calculates the mask value based on the surrounding values in the matrix and returns the corresponding mask type using the `IdTable` object.

 ![img](./src/assets/tile-sheet-example.png)

+## Sound

+Plays sound depennding stage in the game
 ## Future Directions

 - Implement more Pokemon options